jjvaz25/ga-projects/unit1/project1-ClintonP/readme.md

 ## Design Process

 When developing Clintbot, I wanted to create something simple, but varied.
 Interacting with Clintbot should feel like a combination of expected call-and-response and randomness.

 I first created the mock command as a way to give the bot some character.
 After that, I decided to introduce some humor.
 The fake animal generator is based off a theory a friend of mine has that in order to create a realistic sounding animal species, you just need a location, an action, and a species.

 After these two, I wanted to add something that gave the user a chance to give some input, rather than just watch Clintbot spout nonsense.
-Rock, paper, scissors is a game that is simple enough for a beginner (me) to code, but allows the user to make a choice that ultimately affects the outcome, even if it's a game of chance.
-Continuing on this theme I decided to return to the animal generator and allow the user to control each of the three species components, should they wish to restrict the randomness to some degree.
+Rock, paper, scissors is a game that is simple enough for a beginner (me) to code, but allows the user to make a choice that ultimately affects the outcome.
+Continuing on this theme I decided to return to the animal generator and allow the user to control each of the three species components should they wish to restrict the randomness to some degree.

-Finally, I wanted to implement a response option that did not have a specific input, but rather could be be unexpectedly triggered for a small surprise.
-After researching regular expressions, I came up with a pattern that would detect alliteration in the user's sentences.
-Clintbot randomly chiming in to inform the user of their worldplay is a small thing, but gives the bot a more rounded character and functionality.
+Finally, I wanted to implement a response option that did not have a specific input, but rather could be unexpectedly triggered for a fun surprise.
+After researching regular expressions, I came up with a pattern that detects alliteration in the user's sentences.
+Clintbot randomly chiming in to inform the user of their worldplay is a small thing, but gives the bot some unique character and functionality.

 ---

 ## Installation Instructions

-TBD
+N/A

 ---

 ## Unsolved Problems

-While Clintbot runs his commands without error, there are some limitations that could be improved in the future.
+While Clintbot runs his commands without error, there are some limitations that can be improved in the future.

-For the random animal command, Clintbot can only accept the optional parameters if they're in the order given.
-For example, `random animal !l:canadian !a:dog` will work, because each parameter is optional, so the !d parameter is ignored.
-However, `random animal !a:dog !l:canadian` will not work because it cannot understand `!a` appearing before `!l`.
+For the "random animal" command, while Clintbot recognizes the parameters as optional, they must appear in a specific order if they're given.
+For example, `random animal !l:canadian !a:dog` will work as expected, but `random animal !a:dog !l:canadian` will not because it does not understand `!l` when it appears after `!a`.

-The mock command is simple, and therefore I do not believe it needs to be expanded upon.
+The "mock" command is intentionally simple, and therefore I do not believe it needs to be expanded upon.
 However, it currently displays the same image alongside the message every time.
 Perhaps a random assortment of images could be used to add some variety to Clintbot's responses.
-Even better, if a meme creation api exists, then adding the user's text on top of a random image and returning it as a constructed meme could be a more polished version of this function.
+Even better, if a meme creator api exists, then adding the user's text on top of a random image and returning it as a constructed meme could be a more polished version of this function.

 Finally, Clintbot can only do 4 distinct operations.
 Adding more functionality to this bot will ~~help it achieve world domination~~ enhance the user experience.